offconvex/offconvex.github.io/_posts/2020-10-21-intrinsicLR.md

 **Figure 2**.
 ResNet trained on CIFAR10 with SGD with normal LR schedule (baseline) as well as a schedule with 100 times smaller initial LR.
 The latter matches performance of baseline after one more LR decay!
 Note it needs  5000 epochs which is 10x higher!
 See our paper for details.
 (Batch size is 128, WD is 0.0005, and LR is divided by 10 for each decay.)

-Note the  surprise here is that drastically smaller LR at the beginning does not hurt even  *when no other hyperparameter changes*.
+Note the  surprise here is that generalization was not hurt from drastically smaller LR even  *when no other hyperparameter changes*.
 It is known empirically as well as rigorously (Lemma 2.4 in [Li&Arora, 2019](https://arxiv.org/abs/1910.07454))  that it is possible to compensate for small LR by other hyperparameter changes.

 >(Against Wisdom 3) Random walk/SDE view of SGD is way off.
 There is no evidence of mixing as  traditionally understood, at least within normal training times.